ifeasome/JavaScript_Password_Generator/README.md

 # JavaScript_Password_Generator
-The goal of this password generator is to have an applicaation that an employee can use to generate a random password based on criteria thay've selected by modifying the provided starter code.
-The actual application is not a successful execution of the inteded goal.
+This password generator is an application that an employee can use to generate a random password based on criteria that they have selected by modifying the provided starter code.

 ## Installation